aaaryyan/jalebi-bai/README.md

 ## Overview

-**Space Handshakes** allows users to simulate the behavior of a beacon satellite in either sun-synchronous or non-polar orbits, and calculate its communication events with relay satellites over a 24-hour period.
+**Space Handshakes** simulates the behavior of a beacon satellite in either sun-synchronous or non-polar orbits and calculates its communication events with relay satellites over a 24-hour period.
 The tool provides an interactive visual representation of:

 - Orbital paths
 - Communication cone intersections
 - Handshake events
 - Blackout durations

 The simulation is simplified but grounded in basic orbital mechanics and communication geometry.